fluidattacks/makes-example/README.md

    by the job
    during execution time.
 - `entrypoint.sh` contains the script for the deploy job.
-  It basically logs in to [Stackhero][STACKHERO], replaces all required placeholders in `compose.yaml` and deploys a new version of the API.
+  It basically logs in to Stackhero, replaces all required placeholders in `compose.yaml` and deploys a new version of the API.
 - `main.nix` provides another
   [makeScript](https://github.com/fluidattacks/makes#makescript) job
-  like the ones reviewed before.
+  like the ones reviewed above.

 Let's give it a try!